About the Doctor of Medicine

 Students enter the program as successful graduates from a diverse range of academic and life experiences, having made a singular commitment to the study of medicine.

-Each individual will have made a mature decision to participate in the University of Sydney Medical Program as their preferred route for entry into the medical profession.
+Each individual will have made a mature decision to participate in the University of Sydney MD program as their preferred route for entry into the medical profession.

 A four-year integrated learning curriculum